Browse documentation

 Global injection--global, --globals file/module injection, collision detection

-Stdin smoke testsPiped input executes correctly in both interpreted and bytecode modes
+Stdin smoke testsPiped input executes correctly in interpreter mode and bytecode mode

 GocciaBenchmarkRunner output--format=json produces valid JSON with benchmark structure

-This table is non-exhaustive — the pr.yml workflow is the source of truth.
-The intent is to check all CLI flags, all parser error display paths, and all output format correctness.
-To add a new CLI behavior check, add a step to the appropriate job in pr.yml.
+This table is non-exhaustive — the scripts/test-cli-*.ts scripts that the cli job runs are the source of truth.
+The intent is to check all CLI options, all parser/lexer error paths, and all output-format correctness.
+To add a new check, add a case to the matching scripts/test-cli-*.ts (parser/lexer rejection → test-cli-parser.ts / test-cli-lexer.ts; CLI flags/output → test-cli.ts / test-cli-apps.ts); the cli job already invokes these scripts, so no workflow change is needed.

 Pascal unit tests are the tertiary testing layer for low-level internals that are difficult to validate through JavaScript alone (e.g., value representation, function/scope internals, and test-framework state behavior).